-Year Premium Update Benefits Update 2022 No changes to premiums No reductions to benefits TRS-Care Medicare Advantage (MA) - One-time reenrollment opportunity began on 1/1/22 and ends on 12/31/23 TRS-Care Standard (CS) - Insulin copays capped at \$25 for 31-day supply and \$75 for 90-day supply CS - Diagnostic mammogram is now covered at 100% and expands from age 40 to 35 CS - Colorectal screening age changed from age 50 to age 45 CS Virtual Health - Teladoc charges \$42 per visit, which applies toward the deductible.
+Year Premium Update Benefits Update 2022 No changes to premiums TRS-Care Standard (CS) - Insulin copays capped at \$25 to CS - Diagnostic mammogram is now covered at 100% at CS - Colorectal screening age changed from age 50 to at CS Virtual Health - Teladoc charges \$42 per visit, which at CS Virtual Health - Teladoc TRS-Care Medicare Advantage (MA) - One-time reenrollment opportunity began on 1/1/22 and ends on 12/31/23 TRS-Care Standard (CS) - Insulin copays capped at \$25 for 31-day supply and \$75 for 90-day supply CS - Diagnostic mammogram is now covered at 100% and expands from age 40 to 35 CS - Colorectal screening age changed from age 50 to age 45 CS Virtual Health - Teladoc charges \$42 per visit, which applies toward the deductible.
 Once the deductible is met, the plan pays 80% and the participant pays 20%.
-RediMD has been added as a virtual health provider and charges \$30 per visit, which applies toward the deductible 2023 No changes to premiums MA - Lower \$400 deductible down from \$500 MA - Participants can now get an eyeglasses benefit or contact lens allowance once every 12 months instead of every 24 months MA - Participants will get a free \$200 hearing accessory with the purchase of a premium hearing aid.
+RediMD has been added as a virtual health provider and charges MA - Participants can now get an eyeglass every 24 months MA - Participants will get a free \$200 hear MA - Participants will get a free \$200 hearing accessory with the purchase of a premium hearing aid.
 CS - Teladoc copay changed from \$30 to \$42.
 Once the participant meets their deductible, the plan pays 80% and the participant pays 20%.
-CS - RediMD added at \$30 copay dependents when they reenroll.